Leonardo-Boss/suckless-site/dwm.suckless.org/multi-monitor.md

 # Multi-monitor setup #

-If configured to use Xinerama libraries in `congik.mk`, dwm can automatically detect configured screen outputs (monitor, overhead projector, etc.) and their resolutions and draw the windows in the output area accordingly.
+If configured to use Xinerama libraries in `config.mk`, dwm can automatically detect configured screen outputs (monitor, overhead projector, etc.) and their resolutions and draw the windows in the output area accordingly.